thomsen85/Advent-of-Code/README.md

 My first year was 2022, I completed about half before exams caught up with me.
 2023 was the first year I finished them all.

-**2024's goal is to achive top 1000 global rank on some days with Rust.**
+**2024's goal was to achive top 1000 global rank on at least one day with Rust.**

-_Top time for 2024 until now is 1158th place for part 1 (Day 13) and 1321th place for part 2 (Day 15)._
+**Day 16 was the first day i got sub 1000th, where i got rank 995 on part 2** _Top time for 2024 until now is 1158th place for part 1 (Day 13) and 995th place for part 2 (Day 16)._

 The project is structured mainly by year.
 The `aoc` folder is a script I made to create a new day from a template, create tests from the clipboard, fetch the input, and automatically run the tests and the program.